-Concordia University College of Alberta's Bachelor of Educa-

-tion Bridges Bursary Program is an optional classroom experience that is available to new graduates in May and June.
-The Bridges Bursary Program is one way to support early career teachers by providing transition experiences from the pre-service education program to the field.
+Concordia University College of Alberta's Bachelor of Education Bridges Bursary Program is an optional professional development opportunity that is available to new graduates in May and June.
+The Bridges Bursary Program is one way to support early career teachers by providing transition experiences from the preservice education program to the field.
 Concordia offers a bursary to graduates of the Bachelor of Education (After Degree) program to fund volunteer time in the classroom following completion of their studies.
 The Bridges Bursary Program is an opportunity to refine knowledge, skills, and attributes as a volunteer in a supervising teacher's classroom.